xaviernogueira/python-pixi-project-template/README.md

 # Xaviers's Pixi Python Project Cookiecutter Template

-A python project template to simplify project setup.
-Adapted originally by @irod973 from https://github.com/fmind/cookiecutter-mlops-package, and now by myself to switch from `poetry` to `pixi`.
+A python project template to simplify project setup with `pixi`.

-This template copy omits the MLFlow functionality.
-Use the linked mlops-package template if this is desired

 The template provides a robust foundation for building, testing, packaging, and deploying Python packages and Docker Images.
-Adapt it to your project's needs; the source material is MLOps-focused but is suitable for a wide array of Python projects.
+Adapt it to your project's needs.

 **Source resources**:
-- **[MLOps Coding Course (Learning)](https://mlops-coding-course.fmind.dev/)**: Learn how to create, develop, and maintain a state-of-the-art MLOps code base.
+- **[Poetry Version](https://github.com/fmind/cookiecutter-mlops-package,)**: This version is adapted from a `poetry` based template by my coworker [@irod973](https://github.com/irod973), but migrates things/patterns from `poetry` to `pixi`.
-- **[MLOps Python Package (Example)](https://github.com/fmind/mlops-python-package)**: Kickstart your MLOps initiative with a flexible, robust, and productive Python package.
+- **[MLOps Example Package](https://github.com/fmind/mlops-python-package)**: Kickstart your MLOps initiative with a flexible, robust, and productive Python package.
+Inspiration behind the `poetry` template above.

 ## Philosophy